What is the best way to prepare for technical diving training?

-Proper preparation in advance of your tech training can help ensure success and empower you to get the most out of your class.
+Diligent skills preparation in advance of your technical diving training can help ensure success and empower you to get the most out of your class.

-Don’t forget the small things – show attention to detail – get used to using your (tech) dive computer properly; get gauges bungee-mounted, get appropriate fins (and spring straps), resolve your hose management, tidy up your pockets and accessories, learn to deploy a DSMB in seconds etc etc etc.
+Don’t forget the small things – show attention to detail – get used to using your (tech) dive computer properly; get gauges bungee-mounted, get appropriate fins (and spring straps), resolve your hose management, tidy up your pockets and accessories, learn to deploy a DSMB in seconds, etc.

-Do effective research online to help equip yourself with appropriate tech equipment in time to allow yourself to gain effective familiarity with it before tech training.
+Do effective research online to help equip yourself with appropriate tech equipment in time to allow yourself to gain effective familiarity with it before technical diving training.

 Make contact with your technical instructor long before training and consult with them about what equipment is best.
 Different instructors might give varied advice, but a good instructor will always be willing to spend some time advising you and answering your questions.

-Tech training is challenging enough without the frustration of not being able to clip a bolt-snap onto a D-ring quickly and by feel alone, or get a slate out of your pocket, or remove your BCD in the water… and every other minor niggle that you’ll encounter unless you’ve practiced and begun to ingrain that intimate familiarity in advance.
+Technical diving training is challenging enough without the frustration of not being able to clip a bolt-snap onto a D-ring quickly and by feeling alone, or get a slate out of your pocket, or remove your BCD in the water… and every other minor niggle that you’ll encounter unless you’ve practiced and begun to ingrain that intimate familiarity in advance.

-Buoyancy, trim, propulsion and awareness need to be ingrained and consistent.
+Buoyancy, trim, propulsion, and awareness need to be ingrained and consistent as you prepare for technical diving training.
 This goes far beyond simply being able to demonstrate proper form on demand – but rather; making it an instinctive and continual approach to how you dive.

 Your foundations shouldn’t degrade when otherwise distracted by learning/demonstrating new skills and procedures.
 Start to apply uncompromising standards to your fundamental skills on your recreational dives and critique yourself if those skills lapse or can be improved (they always can….).

-If unsure how to develop your foundations, then do look into doing specific preparatory training to achieve this goal.
+If unsure how to develop your foundations, then do look into doing specific preparation for technical diving training to achieve this goal.
 It will pay dividends later on in your overall progression through technical training.

 Tech Instructor’s Tip: I’d rather see a student with consistently good fundamentals, than a student with occasionally great skills.
 Consistency, even when task-loaded, counts for a lot.
 Many divers think that great buoyancy and trim is about focusing 100% on the skill (and getting some nice photos to show off on Facebook).
 It isn’t.

-You get taught emergency skills during Open Water training, then later on your Rescue Diver course.
+You get taught emergency skills during Open Water training, then later in your Rescue Diver course.
 These skills will fade if not maintained through diligent practice and repetition.
-On tech training you will be expected to demonstrate more refined versions of these skills – so do make sure that your basics are ‘up-to-speed’ before you should hope to develop more advanced versions of these skills and protocols.
+On technical diving training you will be expected to demonstrate more refined versions of these skills – so do make sure that your basics are ‘up-to-speed’ before you should hope to develop more advanced versions of these skills and protocols.

-Tech Instructor’s Tip: I see that student’s struggle with basic skills that haven’t been maintained since they were first learned earlier in the divers’ education.
+Tech Instructor’s Tip: I see that students struggle with basic skills that haven’t been maintained since they were first learned earlier in diver education.
 When courses list prerequisite qualifications, there is an expectation that the student can actually demonstrate mastery of the skills taught in those courses, when they arrive for training.

 Don’t underestimate the impact of skill fade on important, but rarely used, skills.
 Technical diving training is not supposed to be a refresher for basic scuba protocols.

-Technical diving is all about precision diving and attention-to-detail.
-That approach is rarely fostered on recreational diving courses; it’s almost discouraged during recreational fun diving in some locations.
+Technical diving is all about precision diving and attention to detail.
+That approach is rarely fostered in recreational diving courses; it’s almost discouraged during recreational fun diving in some locations.